-At the shareholders' meeting held last April, the Chairman informed the shareholders of the major developments in corporate governance since the previous shareholders' meeting, but he didn't give details of the specific reasons by which the Company did not follow certain recommendations, considering that the Annual Corporate Governance Report (which is available to the shareholders on the occasion of the call to the shareholders' meeting) contains an adequate and reasoned explanation of those grounds.
+At the Ordinary Shareholders' Meeting held in June 2017, the Chairman of the Board informed of the succession of the Chief Executive Officer, as the main new in matters of corporate governance, but not informed on the specific reasons for the company not following a given good governance code recommendation, considering the President that the Annual Corporate Governance Report (which is available to the shareholders on the occasion of the call to the shareholders' meeting) contains an adequate and reasoned explanation of those grounds.
 The Chairman's speech at the shareholders' meeting is short and cannot deal with these details as it could be tedious.